 Due to Russia's invasion of Ukraine on 24 February 2022, many Ukrainians have had to leave their homes.
-With Ireland welcoming refugees, the PSI has set up this resources section to provide assistance to refugees and those that have been affected by the war in Ukraine and other wars.
+With Ireland welcoming refugees, the PSI has set up this resources section which aims to provide assistance to those seeking refuge and who have been affected by war in Ukraine and in other countries.

 This section will be continuously updated with resources regarding war situations so please come back for regular visits.